-Upon issuance of the 2030 Debentures on December 18, 2020, Moody's Investors Service, Inc. ("Moody's") assigned a credit rating of Baa2 with a stable outlook and DBRS assigned a credit rating of BBB with a stable trend to the 2030 Debentures.
-Upon issuance of the 2027 Debentures on June 4, 2020, Moody's assigned a credit rating of Baa2 with a stable outlook and DBRS assigned a credit rating of BBB with a stable trend to the 2027 Debentures.
-On March 13, 2020, Moody's confirmed its credit rating on the 2021 Debentures and the 2023 Debentures of Baa2 with a stable outlook.
-On April 2, 2020, DBRS confirmed the BBB rating on the 2021 Debentures and the 2023 Debentures with a stable trend.
+On March 22, 2021, DBRS upgraded Granite LP's Issuer Rating and credit rating on the 2023 Debentures, 2027 Debentures and 2030 Debentures to BBB(high) from BBB with stable trends.
+On March 12, 2021, Moody's confirmed the Baa2 rating on the 2023 Debentures, 2027 Debentures and 2030 Debentures with a stable outlook.
 Credit ratings are intended to provide investors with an independent measure of credit quality of an issue of securities.
 A rating accorded to any security is not a recommendation to buy, sell or hold such securities and may be subject to revision or withdrawal at any time by the rating organization which granted such rating.